Carefully sharing your information can help you stay prepared and protected.

 Not sure who to trust with your personal information?
 Psychology Today recommends taking these steps:

 Whether you choose to share your information with a family member or someone else close to you, just be sure they are worthy of your utmost trust.
-If you find yourself struggling to entrust someone with your information, don’t be afraid to consult your financial advisor as a sounding board.

 Once you’ve decided who you’ll entrust with your information, it’s time to make sure you do so securely.
 You can start by creating a password-protected document explaining where your information and documents are stored and any specific actions that person should take in the event that you’re not able to do so yourself.
 This could include which bills to pay or who to reach out to, such as your financial advisor or estate attorney.